tbroyer/blog.ltgt.net/_posts/2024-01-21-web-component-properties.md

 }
 ```

-Implementing an enumerated attribute for instance (where the attribute value could be different from the property value) would thus mean using a non-reactive property wrapping a private reactive property (this assumes Lit won't flag them as errors in future versions), and parsing the value in its getter:
+For those cases where you'd want the attribute to possibly have an _invalid_ value (to be corrected by the property getter), it would mean using a non-reactive property wrapping a private reactive property (this assumes Lit won't flag them as errors in future versions), and parsing the value in its getter:

 ```js
 class MyElement extends LitElement {